-All campers must have on file a completed registration form, Medical and Health History form, an Acknowledgment & Assumption of Risks, current immunizations (CO only) or an exemption form, and a Release & Indemnity Agreement.
+Before attending camp, all campers must have on file a completed registration form, Medical and Health History form, an Acknowledgment & Assumption of Risks, current record of immunizations (CO and ME only) or an immunization exemption form, and a Release & Indemnity Agreement.
 Upon arrival, parents must complete a daily health screening for each child.
 All forms are available on our website at www.Avid4.com.
 Program acceptance is conditional on Avid4's review of forms.

-If attending camp in CO and are providing immunizations, you must upload your forms prior to the first day of camp.
-If a child needs medication administered throughout the camp day (any medications, inhalers or epi-pens) they will need to provide a form signed by a doctor.
+If attending camp in CO, Immunization Records must be submitted prior to the first day of camp.
+Immunization forms can be submitted via our online registration system.
+If a child needs medication administered throughout the camp day (ALL medications including Rx and over-the-counter, inhalers or epi-pens) they will need to provide a form signed by a doctor.
 If a parent completed a phone registration, forms will be emailed to you before camp and you can bring them with you on the first day.